 I sometimes teach master’s level courses on the philosophy of art, covering central issues in aesthetics such as the nature of aesthetic properties, values in art, and the debate over aesthetic objectivity.
 A follow-on course has focused on the relations between art and cognition, covering such topics as the evolution of aesthetic sensibility and the way that the mind is represented in literature and in psychology.
 I have also taught research methods at Masters level.

 I currently supervise five doctoral students.
-Andrew Haggerstone is writing on the evolution of language and imagination; Jamie Cawthra, who won the British Society of Aesthetics Prize scholarship in 2015, is working on the aesthetic consequences of imaginative resistance; Celia Coll is writing on an Aristotelian approach to taste; Xuanqi Xhu is writing on the evolution of aesthetic sensibilities.
+Jamie Cawthra, who won the British Society of Aesthetics Prize scholarship in 2015, is working on the aesthetic consequences of imaginative resistance; Celia Coll is writing on an Aristotelian approach to taste; Xuanqi Xhu is writing on the evolution of aesthetic sensibilities.
 Maria Forsberg (currently in a lectureship at Uppsala) is writing on, among other things, authenticity in art, David Austin is writing on the nature of assertion.
 Laszlo Kajtar, Central European University, spent a semester with me recently and Constant Bonard (University of Geneva) is doing the same in 2018.
 In May-June 2018 Daniela Glavanicova is visiting from Comenius University, Bratislava.
 I'm always happy to welcome doctoral students who want to work with me for part of their studies.